tellytv/telly/README.md

 The standard docker image for the dev branch

 ## tellytv/telly:dev-ffmpeg
 This docker image has ffmpeg preinstalled.
 If you want to use the ffmpeg feature, use this image.
-It may be safest to use this image generally, since it is not much larger than the standard image and allows you to turn the ffmpeg deatures on and off without requiring changes to your docker run command.
+It may be safest to use this image generally, since it is not much larger than the standard image and allows you to turn the ffmpeg features on and off without requiring changes to your docker run command.
 The examples below use this image.

 ## `docker run`
 ```